 The intention of this program is to help participants deepen their formal practice and to integrate the dharma into their daily life.
 This program supports a shift from seeing the dharma as something we fit into our lives, to seeing our life through the lens of the dharma.
 This is the movement from having a spiritual practice to having a spiritual life.
 This is not about changing our lives, but rather changing our relationship with life.
 The Buddha teaches that through practice and understanding we can have less suffering, and the path points the way toward deep contentment and ease.
 This program is offered in support of each of us living fully, with an open heart, expanding kindness, and wisdom and care for the world.
-The program includes elements of study, reflection, discussion, one on one teacher support, and retreat.
+The program is based in the Buddhist Theravada, or Insight Meditation, tradition.
+It includes elements of study, reflection, discussion, one on one teacher support, and retreat.

 Susie Harrington and Jeanne Corrigal will co-teach this program, in a unique way.
 Susie developed this program, modeled after Spirit Rock Meditation Center’s Dedicated Practitioner Program (DPP), as a way of making the program accessible and financially feasible to a wider community.
 The core content of the program will be provided through pre-recorded dharma talks and guided meditations from Susie Harrington.
 Jeanne will be the live and in-person teacher, facilitator, and practice talk teacher.
 This program requires a one-year commitment.
 The full program is two years, with the option to commit for the second year at the end of the first.